 Going the Extra Mile for Last Mile Deliveries

 A great delivery experience is key to retaining old customers and gaining new ones.
 That’s why it’s necessary for businesses to go the extra mile by leveraging the right technology to improve their last mile operations.
-Not only do things like (effective) route planning solutions help you to reduce costs through shortened driving distances, they also help you to provide more accurate ETAs to consignees.
+Not only do things like (effective) route optimization software help you to reduce costs through shortened driving distances, they also help you to provide more accurate ETAs to consignees.
 This allows you to offer shorter delivery windows (or even offer self scheduling), which in turn means that your customers are more likely to be at home when the driver arrives.
 Simply put, this can go a long way towards creating appreciative, repeat buyers—regardless of whether you’re servicing B2B or B2C customers.